US4429141

 invention are suitable for making therapeutically active

-compositions, which are antidotes for treating the effects of
+compositions, which are antidotes for treating the effects

-[0022] They are also suitable for the treatment of pathogenic
+[0022] They are also suitable for the treatment of

-effects of cardiovascular toxins on mammals.
+treatment of the effects of cardiovascular toxins on

 [0023] As for the new compounds obtained by the above